powersync-ja/powersync-swift/Sources/PowerSync/attachments/README.md

                 )
             }
         )
-    )
+    ) }
 )
 ```

 - The `attachmentsDirectory` specifies where local attachment files should be stored. `FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first?.appendingPathComponent("attachments")` is a good choice.
 - The `remoteStorage` is responsible for connecting to the attachments backend.
 See the `RemoteStorageAdapter` protocol definition.
-- `watchedAttachments` is a publisher of `WatchedAttachmentItem`.
+- `watchAttachmens` is closure which generates a publisher of `WatchedAttachmentItem`.
 These items represent the attachments that should be present in the application.

 3. Call `startSync()` to start syncing attachments.